-Germany postpones vaccination summit over AstraZeneca furor
+Sweden is latest country to stop using AstraZeneca vaccine

 The EU’s drug regulatory agency will review experts’ findings on the AstraZeneca shot and decide whether action needs to be taken.

-Elsewhere, much of Asia has shrugged off concerns about the AstraZeneca jab, with Thailand’s prime minister receiving a shot at the start of the country’s use of the vaccine on Tuesday.
+Much of Asia has shrugged off concerns about the AstraZeneca jab, with Thailand’s prime minister receiving a shot at the start of the country’s use of the vaccine on Tuesday.

-“There are people who have concerns,” Prayuth Chan-ocha said after his faccination.
+“There are people who have concerns,” Prayuth Chan-ocha said after his vaccination.
 “But we must believe doctors, believe in our medical professionals.”

 Thailand initially was the first country outside Europe to temporarily suspend using the AstraZeneca vaccine.
-But Thailand’s health authorities later decided to go ahead with AstraZeneca, with Prayuth and members of his Cabinet receiving the first shots.
+But Thailand’s health authorities later decided to go ahead with it, with Prayuth and members of his Cabinet receiving the first shots.

 Indonesia suspended use of the vaccine on Monday, saying it was waiting for a full report from the World Health Organization regarding possible side effects.